 You may conduct experiments on prepared samples with incurred residues.
 Alternatively, you may spike aliquots of prepared control samples with a known amount of drug before they undergo normal storage conditions.

 Where degradation to a metabolite (contained in the residue definition) is likely during storage, it is desirable to conduct stability studies on samples spiked with the metabolite in addition to those for the parent compound.

 Process sample stability

 Often, test samples are processed one day and assayed on a second day or, because of an instrument failure, they may be stored for additional days, for example over a weekend.
 The stability of the analyte in the process sample extract might be examined as necessary to determine stability under processed sample storage conditions.
 Examples of storage conditions would be 4 to 24 hours at room temperature and 48 hours at 4 °C. Other storage conditions might be investigated consistent with the method requirements.
-The recommended protocol for assessing processed sample stability is the analysis of two different concentrations in triplicate near the high and low end of the validation range.
+The recommended protocol for assessing processed sample stability is the analysis of 2 different concentrations in triplicate near the high and low end of the validation range.
 Processed sample stability is considered adequate if the mean concentration obtained at the specified stability time point agrees with the initial assay results or with freshly fortified and processed control sample assay results within the accuracy acceptance criteria established in Accuracy.